 Teaching and research assistantships, which cover tuition costs and provide stipends for living expenses, are available on a competitive basis to students accepted into the Ph.D.
 Program.
 Compensation and duties attached to the appointment are governed by a contract negotiated between Rutgers University and the American Association of University Professors.
 Responsibilities usually include serving as a teaching assistant for an undergraduate course or research assistant on a research project.
-Compensation is approximately $23,000 per year, plus tuition remission and full medical benefits.
-Additional information financial aid can be found here http://studentaid.rutgers.edu/
+Compensation is approximately $28,569 per year (as of July 1, 2019), plus tuition remission and full medical benefits.
+Additional information financial aid can be found here https://studentaid.rutgers.edu/

 The Department of Childhood Studies, the Graduate School of Arts and Sciences and Rutgers University–Camden offer a variety of funding sources for those applying to the doctoral program in Childhood Studies and offer significant opportunities for support to current students in the program.